Gretton, Northamptonshire: Landmarks

 This business was replaced by the 'newer' Gretton Stores.
 It was previously the White Hart pub, which closed in 1931.
 The Stores building is now used as a tea shop.

 Stonycroft, in Station Road, is an 18th-century cottage.
-It has some narrow stone-mullioned windows, and an interesting stonework panel over the door.
+It has some narrow stone-mullioned windows, and a stonework panel over the door.

 Gretton House, in High Street, is Georgian, but has a large neo-Jacobean addition of the 1880s.
 It was a family home until the Second World War, when it was requisitioned by the War Office as a military hospital.
 Following the war, it was converted for use as a convalescent home for employees of the Corby steel works.
-Since 1992 it has been a home for people with Prader-Willi Syndrome.
+Since 1992 it has been a home for people with disabilities.

 Manor Farmhouse, in High Street, is a good example of banded ironstone and limestone.
 It has a datestone of 1675.
 Originally called Warren Farm, it overlooked Warren Field.
 The names suggest that this was where the medieval manor obtained its rabbits.

 The Old Vicarage, in Station Road, is 17th century with later additions.
-It served as the vicarage until about 1830.
+It was the vicarage until about 1830.

-Gretton Primary School, in Kirby Road, built in 1908, has an impressive stone bell tower and a schoolmaster's house.
-It is still a thriving village school with four classes and more than 100 children.
+Gretton Primary School, in Kirby Road, built in 1908, has a stone bell tower and a schoolmaster's house.
+It is still the village school.